Course Outline

 - Cost categories in IT projects

-- ROI (return on investment) and TCO (total cost of maintenance)
+- Understanding ROI (Return on Investment) and TCO (Total Cost of Ownership)

-- workshop: summary of the training in the SSC formula using facilitation techniques
+- Workshop: Summarizing the training using the SSC formula and facilitation techniques

 Requirements